 Some of the killers in Criminal Minds, although a number of episodes have subverted it by having a killer who profiles as psychopathic, yet shows some evidence of caring about at least one other person.
 They even had one killer who once showed all this signs of fitting this trope, yet actually had a Heel Realization and tried to make up for what he'd done, which the show points out as being virtually unheard of.

 Another self-diagnosed (or so we assume) example is Sherlock, who honestly seems to believe that emotions like worry, guilt and sympathy hamper his ability to be useful: hence why he doesn't bother with them.
-At least until John gets wired up to a bomb, whereupon Sherlock is freaked out and worried.
+At least until John gets wired up to a bomb, whereupon Sherlock freaks out.
 Ditto for the season 2 finale, in which he subverts many of the features of this trope.

 Wholly contrasted when Moriarty, who is most likely the only character who suffers from actual Anti-social Personality Disorder, shows up, and jests at Sherlock about their "game":